Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 #### `dialog.ifable` and `dialog.unlessable`

-Classes inside an ifable class will only display if the value specified by the name in ifable is truthy.
+Classes inside an ifable class will only display if the value specified by the name in ifable is truthy or equal to the value provided.

 ```lua
 -- Create a subdialog only when value with the name in dialog data is